Neural Architectures for Amortized Bayesian Inference: Statistical Foundations and Empirical Assessments: Popular Neural Network Architectures

 The second layer learns coefficients to form $\sum_j \beta_j \tilde{g}_j(x)$.
 Hence, even if the first layer (dictionary) is fixed, a two-hidden-layer network can approximate any finite linear combination of target basis functions on $K$.

 This perspective allows us to map FNNs directly to classical kernel methods.
-Suppose the first-layer parameters are randomized:
+To see this connection, we shift our focus from a trained deep network to a single-hidden-layer network with randomized first-layer parameters:

-and only higher-layer weights are trained.
-Then, each feature $\phi_i(x) = \sigma(v_i^\top x + b_i^{[1]})$ acts as a random feature \citep{rahimi2007random}.
-The induced kernel

-is well-defined under $P_v$ and $P_b$.
-Training the second-layer coefficients $\{\beta_j\}_{j=1}^{n_2}$ with squared loss and $\ell_2$-penalty is equivalent to kernel ridge regression with kernel $k$.
-Moreover, \citet{neal1996priors} showed that if we place Gaussian priors $\beta_j \sim \mathcal{N}(0, \tau^2)$ and let $n_2 \uparrow \infty$ with appropriate scaling, the induced prior over functions converges to a Gaussian Process (GP) with covariance $k$.
-In this regime, the posterior mean predictor coincides with the GP regression estimator in kernel $k$.
+If we freeze these parameters at initialization and only train the output-layer weights, each hidden unit activation $\phi_i(x) = \sigma((W_i^{[1]})^\top x + b_i^{[1]})$ acts strictly as a random feature \citep{rahimi2007random}.
+The induced kernel is well-defined under $P_W$ and $P_b$.
+Training the output coefficients $\{\beta_j\}_{j=1}^{n_1}$ with squared loss and an $\ell_2$-penalty is equivalent to kernel ridge regression with kernel $k(\cdot, \cdot)$.
+Moreover, \citet{neal1996priors} showed that if we place independent Gaussian priors on these output weights and let the hidden layer width $n_1 \to \infty$ with appropriate scaling, the induced prior over functions converges to a Gaussian Process (GP) with covariance $k(\cdot, \cdot)$.
+In this regime, the posterior mean predictor coincides with the GP regression estimator under kernel $k(\cdot, \cdot)$.

-The claim that neural networks learn useful basis functions is not merely theoretical; it is observable in practice.
-A striking example is the phenomenon of `Grokking' \citep{power2022grokking}, observed when training networks on algorithmic tasks like modular addition ($a + b \mod P$).
-Initially, the network memorizes the training data.
-However, after extended training, it generalizes perfectly.
-Mechanistic interpretability studies \citep{nanda2023progress} have revealed that in this generalized phase, the embedding layers explicitly converge to represent Fourier bases (sines and cosines).
-The network `discovers' that the optimal basis for cyclic group operations is trigonometric, and it builds these bases from scratch using its weights to perform spectral analysis on the inputs.
+This basis-learning behavior is observable empirically.
+On algorithmic tasks such as modular addition ($a + b \mod P$), networks initially memorize the training data and then, after extended training, transition to perfect generalization--a phenomenon known as \emph{grokking} \citep{power2022grokking}.
+In the generalizing phase, the embedding layers converge to Fourier-like bases (sines and cosines) over the cyclic group \citep{nanda2023progress}, an empirical confirmation that the network discovers a problem-appropriate basis rather than fitting a fixed dictionary.